High urgency

 Detected July 7, 2026 · in Telemarketing & TCPA Compliance

-The Fifth Circuit ruled that the TCPA's requirement for prior express written consent cannot be expanded by the FCC to include oral consent obtained via a recorded call, meaning that for certain types of calls (e.g., telemarketing using an autodialer or prerecorded voice), written consent is still required as per the statute.
-This decision limits the FCC's ability to interpret 'written' broadly.
+The Fifth Circuit ruled that the TCPA's requirement for prior express written consent cannot be expanded by the FCC to include oral consent, meaning that telemarketers must obtain written consent for autodialed or prerecorded calls to cell phones.
+This decision narrows the scope of consent and increases compliance burdens.

 Aforeworn detected this change in the Telemarketing & TCPA Compliance space on July 7, 2026 and published this briefing so affected operators are forewarned rather than caught off guard.
 It is rated High urgency.
-Contact centers, lead-gen/affiliates, SMS marketers, debt/insurance dialers that rely on oral consent for TCPA-regulated calls should confirm how it applies to their specific situation before acting.
-There is a time constraint attached: Immediately, as the ruling is effective now within the Fifth Circuit (Louisiana, Mississippi, Texas).
-For other circuits, monitor for potential nationwide impact if the FCC appeals or other courts follow..
+Contact centers, lead-gen/affiliates, SMS marketers, debt/insurance dialers should confirm how it applies to their specific situation before acting.
+There is a time constraint attached: Immediately; the ruling is effective now within the Fifth Circuit (Texas, Louisiana, Mississippi) and may influence other circuits.
+FCC may appeal or issue new guidance, but operators should act now to mitigate risk..
 Acting after that point can mean penalties, a lapsed licence, or lost eligibility — exactly the kind of surprise Aforeworn exists to prevent.
 Aforeworn monitors Telemarketing & TCPA Compliance continuously and turns every detected change into a plain-English briefing like this one, so you always know first.
 Forewarned is forearmed.

 What changed

-The Fifth Circuit invalidated the FCC's 2015 order that allowed oral consent (recorded) to satisfy the 'prior express written consent' requirement for autodialed/prerecorded telemarketing calls.
-Now, written consent must be obtained in a signed writing (electronic or paper) as originally required by the TCPA.
+The Fifth Circuit invalidated the FCC's 2015 order that allowed oral consent to satisfy the 'prior express written consent' requirement for autodialed or prerecorded telemarketing calls to cell phones.
+Now, only written consent (e.g., electronic signature) is valid.

 Who it affects